-name Fishy comes from when its first bearer worked as a somone who worked with fish.
-As one would expect, it is derived from the Old English word fisc,
+The Anglo-Saxon name Fishy comes from when its first bearer worked as a someone who worked with fish.
+As one would expect, it is derived from the Old English word fisc, which meant fish.

 Early Origins of the Fishy family

 The surname Fishy was first found in Lincolnshire where Ernis Fish was listed in the Assize Rolls of 1202.
 A few years later, Daniel Fisc was listed in Suffolk in 1208 and Robert Fisk was listed in Nottingham in 1230.
 Robert le Fysch was listed in 1297.

 Up in Scotland, "William Fysch appears as burgess of Edinbergh in 1423, and Gilbert Fysche recorded as burgess there in 1483 had a charter of part of the lands of Estir halys in the regality of Mussilburgh in the same year."

 This web page shows only a small excerpt of our Fishy research.
 Another 104 words (7 lines of text) covering the years 1483, 1658, 1669, 1614, 1531, 1525 and 1621 are included under the topic Early Fishy History in all our PDF Extended History products and printed products wherever possible.

 Fishy Spelling Variations

 Until quite recently, the English language has lacked a definite system of spelling rules.
 Consequently, Anglo-Saxon surnames are characterized by a multitude of spelling variations.
 Changes in Anglo-Saxon names were influenced by the evolution of the English language, as it incorporated elements of French, Latin, and other languages.
 Although Medieval scribes and church officials recorded names as they sounded, so it is common to find one person referred to by several different spellings of his surname, even the most literate people varied the spelling of their own names.
 Variations of the name Fishy include Fish, Fishe and others.